pvdz/Hutimility/README.md

 Note that the `@name` assignment syntax is not yet working.
 It's actually not that trivial to properly rewrite code for that one.

 So yeah.
 Good luck :)

+## Name

+My working dirname was `htmllit`, but every time I saw it I kind of read "humility".
+And then I wanted to be witty, so that's why I went for HuTiMiLityy... ;)